-(e) An employee, other than one accommodated at the hospital, will, if recalled to work, be provided free of charge with transport from their home to their place of work and return or be paid the vehicle allowance provided in Clause 30 - Motor Vehicle Allowance.
+(e) An employee, other than one accommodated at the Hospital, will, if recalled to work, be provided free of charge with transport from their home to their place of work and return or be paid the Motor Vehicle Allowance provided in Clause 31 - Motor Vehicle Allowance.
 Provided that where an employee is recalled to work within three hours of commencing normal duty and the employee remains at work, the employee will be provided free transport or be paid the vehicle allowance from their home to their place of work only.

-8 hour minimum break for employees on-call
+Eight hour minimum break for employees on-call

-- 15.11 (a) Where an employee who is on-call in accordance with subclause 15.9(a) performs overtime duty, they will be provided with a continuous break of not less than 8 hours immediately prior to the commencement of normal hours of duty on their next succeeding working day.
-In the event that such break is not provided, the employee will be entitled to be absent from duty without loss of salary until from the time the employee ceased to perform overtime duty, the employee has been off duty for a continuous period of 8 hours. - (b) Where an employee who is on-call is required to return to or continue work without the break provided in subclause 15.11(a), then the employee will be paid at double the base rate or the applicable overtime rate, whichever is higher, until released from duty, or until the employee has had 8 consecutive hours off duty without loss of salary for ordinary working time occurring during such absence.

-- (c) Where an employee who is on-call (other than a casual employee) is called into work on a Sunday or holiday preceding an ordinary working day, the employee will, whenever reasonably practicable, be given 8 consecutive hours off duty before the employee's usual starting time on the next day.
-If this is not practicable then the provision of subclause 15.11(b) will apply. - (d) Subclause 15.11(a), (b) and (c) will not apply where an employee is recalled to work within 3 hours of the usual commencement time of their normal duty and they have had a continuous break of at least 8 hours immediately prior to the commencement of that call back duty.
-In this event the provisions of subclause 15.10 (c) will apply. - (e) Notwithstanding the provisions of subclause 15.11(a) and (b), where the employer and the Union agree in writing, other arrangements may be made to ensure an adequate break for employees on-call.
+- 16.11 (a) Where an employee who is on-call in accordance with subclause 16.9(a) performs overtime duty, they will be provided with a continuous break of not less than eight hours immediately prior to the commencement of normal hours of duty on their next succeeding working day.
+In the event that such break is not provided, the employee will be entitled to be absent from duty without loss of salary until from the time the employee ceased to perform overtime duty, the employee has been off duty for a continuous period of eight hours. - (b) Where an employee who is on-call is required to return to or continue work without the break provided in subclause 16.11(a), then the employee will be paid at double the Base Rate of Pay or the applicable overtime rate, whichever is higher, until released from duty, or until the employee has had eight consecutive hours off duty without loss of salary for ordinary working time occurring during such absence. - (c) Where an employee who is on-call (other than a Casual Employee) is called into work on a Sunday or Public Holiday preceding an ordinary working day, the employee will, whenever reasonably practicable, be given eight consecutive hours off duty before the employee's usual starting time on the next day.
+If this is not practicable then the provision of subclause 16.11(b) will apply. - (d) Subclauses 16.11(a), (b) and (c) will not apply where an employee is recalled to work within 3 hours of the usual commencement time of their normal duty and they have had a continuous break of at least 8 hours immediately prior to the commencement of that call back duty.
+In this event the provisions of subclause 16.10 (c) will apply. - (e) Notwithstanding the provisions of subclauses 16.11(a) and (b), where the Employer and HSUWA agree in writing, other arrangements may be made to ensure an adequate break for employees on-call.
 Such arrangement will not be to the detriment of the health, safety and welfare of the employee or employees concerned and will take into account the welfare and safety of patients requiring urgent attention.